MrWillCom/awesome/README.md

 *   [chakra-ui/ark](https://github.com/chakra-ui/ark) - A headless library for building reusable, scalable design systems that works for a wide range of JS frameworks.

-*   [Crossbell-Box/xLog](https://github.com/Crossbell-Box/xLog) - 🪽 The best on-chain and open-source blogging community for everyone.
+*   [Crossbell-Box/xLog](https://github.com/Crossbell-Box/xLog) - 🪽 An open-source creative community written on the blockchain.

 *   [vercel/react-tweet](https://github.com/vercel/react-tweet) - Embed tweets in your React application.